imranfadhil/pp_portfolio/02_VOLVE/README.md

 *   **Parameter Estimation**:
     *   **Formation Water Resistivity (Rw)**: Estimated based on a formation water salinity of 37,000 ppm.
     *   **Cementation Factor (m)**: A **Pickett plot** was used to determine the appropriate cementation factor, which was found to be **1.9**.
 *   **Calculation**: The `normalized_waxman_smits_saturation` function was used to compute a continuous water saturation curve.
-The results were then compared against the Archie and Waxman-Smits.
+The results were compared against the Archie and Waxman-Smits.

     ![SWT comparison](static/swt_result.png)